Philip Rivers throws for three touchdowns as Chargers beat fading Cowboys

 THANKSGIVING STREAK

-LA now has a Thanksgiving winning streak in Texas, since the Chargers' previous holiday showing was a 21-17 AFL win at Houston in 1969, the year before the merger.
-It was the longest gap (48 years) between Thanksgiving games in NFL history.
+LA has a Thanksgiving winning streak in Texas, because the Chargers' previous holiday showing was a 21-17 AFL win at Houston in 1969, the year before the merger.
+It was the longest gap (48 years) for a team between Thanksgiving games in NFL history.

 WITTEN RECORD